 The commanding general of the Army of the Potomac at Gettysburg, Major General George Meade, and two of its eight corps commanders, Major General John Reynolds and Major General Winfield Hancock, were Pennsylvanians.

+There are monuments to every Pennsylvania unit at Gettysburg, as well as to its leading commanders.
 Because there are so many Pennsylvania monuments they are listed on three pages: